Do you know what really sucks? Buying something only to realise later it isn’t as good as you thought it would be.

 But let’s not dwell on this sad scenario, because this won’t be happening to you or your copywriter.

-Good copywriters, who have their shiz together, should arrange a briefing session with you, the client.
-It’s usually after the statement of work has been agreed, but before fingers hit the keyboard.
+Good copywriters who’ve got their shit together will arrange a briefing session with you.
+And in terms of the copywriting process, it usually happens after the statement of work has been agreed but before fingers hit the keyboard.

 What to cover in a copywriter brief

 In my experience, the more detail you give, the stronger the copy you receive.
-The brief helps a writer know you, your business, and your audience.
+The brief helps a writer:

 You may have just the one company, or you may own several.
-For clarity’s sake provide the name as it should appear, and any relevant associated websites.
+For clarity’s sake provide the name as it should appear in the copy, and any relevant associated websites.

 Next, who does the copywriter ask if they have questions?
 Who gives feedback on drafts?
-Provide the name, email addie and phone number of this person.
+Provide that person’s name, email addie and phone number.

 A new website?
 An email campaign?
 A blog or social media post?
 Direct mail?
 The type of media will influence the writing style and approach that’s needed.